Career clusters can help you pick a career path. Learn about 14 of the most common clusters today.

 Art director

-The nature of this cluster means that it is well suited to those who enjoy working with others to solve analytical and logistical problems.
+The nature of this cluster means that it suits those who enjoy working with numbers and spreadsheets in an office environment.
 Some jobs commonly found in this cluster include:

 According to the BLS, almost every job in this cluster requires a bachelor’s degree or higher.
-In some cases, you may be required to have an advanced professional or terminal degree.
+In some cases, you may need to have an advanced professional or terminal degree.

 The nature of this cluster means that it is likely best suited to those who enjoy learning and have the patience and empathy to teach others.
 Some jobs commonly found in this cluster include: